prosodylab/bestiary-risingcontours/template/README.md

 In the `mainpanel`, a `plotOutput` is defined that sets the area for one of the plots defined in `server.R`.
 A descriptive name should be given to it, and unique identifiers for `click` if you're defining any behavior based on clicks.
+There can be multiple `plotOutput` sections defined in an app.

 Create server.R
 ---------------

 In the data set up section, load your finalized data file along with any required packages (should just be `ggplot2`, for the most part).
-I suggest having all data in a folder sister to your apps (within the directory that the RMarkdown file lives), so that the site is more portable.

 Once the data is loaded, define the behavior of the `shinyServer`.
 For subsetting data, there are two key parts.
 The first is an `eventReactive` that gets triggered when the UI element for the subset is changed and returns the list of currently